rakeshpetit/connido-frontend-technical-test/README.md

+## Building and running
+For Mac OS, yarn buildAndStartIOS
+For Windows, yarn buildAndStart

+But make sure the required dependencies such as expo, CRNA, tsc, etc are installed.
+1. yarn global add expo-cli
+2. yarn global add create-react-native-app
+3. yarn global add typescript

+Since the App uses typescript, src and build directories are used as rootDir and outputDir as specififed in the tsconfig.json which gets converted during the build process.
+## Testing the App
+yarn test

 ## Frontend Technical Test

 You have been asked to create a **single page mobile application** that converts a value from *EUR* (Euro) to *GBP* (British Pound) and viceversa.
 The exchange rate between these 2 currencies must be fetched from [fixer.io](https://fixer.io/documentation) REST API every **30 seconds** or **manually** when the user wants to "refresh" the rate.